 NIST SP 800-53 Rev 5 MODERATE

-NIST SP 800-53 Rev 5 MODERATE baseline.
-Federal control set for systems at MODERATE impact.
+NIST SP 800-53 Revision 5 Moderate baseline, the federal control set for information systems assessed at moderate impact level.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.